feature-image

 Imago

 Late-race pit strategy has long been one of NASCAR’s biggest wild cards, especially at superspeedways, where fuel mileage games can decide everything.
-Instead of flat-out racing to the finish, drivers often find themselves saving fuel, lifting early, and waiting for the right moment to strike.
-But that might be about to change.
-With Talladega up in a couple of weeks, NASCAR is rolling out a bold tweak aimed at shifting the focus back to racing, not conserving.
+Instead of flat-out racing to the finish, drivers often save fuel, lifting early and waiting for the right moment to strike.
+But that might change.
+With Talladega up in a couple of weeks, NASCAR is rolling out a bold tweak aimed at shifting the focus back to racing and not conserving.

 Watch What’s Trending Now!